kuyezhiying/MLinAction/README.md

 >>2) Spam detection : filter the spam from the email list,
 >>3) Area analysis : analysis the common top words in an area from the personal ads.

+##4.
+Logistic Regression(LR)
+>Here, LR use the (stochastic) gradient ascent methods to optimize the parameters.
+The trained model is used to :
+>>1) classify the points in a plane
+>>2) predicate the death ratio of ill horses from colic features

 #License